 Building something from nothing with nothing for all

 Spending time at the lake is a reprieve from many things: job, school, and chores, not to mention setting a limit on social obligations.
-But somewhere near the top of every list you are likely to find church attendance.
-Those thirty-five miles back to town are an easy excuse to avoid the drive.
+“Sorry, we’d love to but we’re at the lake.”
+And somewhere near the top of every list you are likely to find church attendance.
+Those twenty-five miles back to town are an easy excuse to evade it.
 After all, even God rested on the seventh day.

-Once or twice ad hoc spiritual gatherings at cabins or the Station-Store disrupted the peace of a Sunday morn.
+One or two ad hoc spiritual gatherings at cabins or the Station-Store disrupted the otherwise unblemished quiet of a Sunday morn.
 But they, too, failed for lack of numbers or an available cleric.
-We might have known this splendid isolation couldn’t last: the pastors could do nothing as individuals but their Ministerial Association could marshall collective resources to fill that happy void.
-Why not build a non-denominational chapel near the Station Store that no one within sound of its bell could avoid.
-Ministers would take turns conducting a service sufficiently generic to satisfy all [and offend none].
-That’s a story for another time.
+We might have known this splendid isolation couldn’t last: the pastors could do nothing as individuals but their combined forces — a Ministerial Association — could marshal larger resources to displace that happy void.
+Why not build a non-denominational chapel near the Station Store that no one within sound of its bell could avoid!
+Ministers would alternate conducting services sufficiently generic to satisfy all [and offend none; good luck with that!], but therein lies a story for another time.

-So they leased a patch of ground at the end of the interurban spur and made plans for a chapel to seat about fifty.
-But even the cheapest construction and volunteer labor put it beyond their means.
+So they leased a patch of ground at the end of the interurban spur and made plans for a chapel to seat an over-optimistic fifty souls.
+But even the cheapest construction and volunteer labor put the project beyond their means.
 Architect Anson Tennant [my great-uncle, I should confess] proposed a novel solution: locate an unused farm building or shack, move it to the site and make alterations suitable for Godly service.

-Octogenarian Elias Fahnstock offered a decrepit shed that had sheltered chickens, mostly.
-But it was on the opposite side of Sturm and the road either way around the lake was either peppered with pot holes or too steep.
+Octogenarian Elias Fahnstock offered a decrepit shed that had sheltered his chickens.
+But it was on the opposite side of Sturm and the road either way around the lake was either peppered with pot holes or too steep and unpaved in the bargain.
 Tennant proposed an ingenious solution: wait a few months and slide the coop across the frozen lake in the dead if winter.
-One mid-January day was chosen for Fahnstock’s draft horses to pull the coop on sleds to the opposite shore.
-Following Tennant’s drawings, construction began in the Spring of 1913.
-Dedication of “Lakeside Chapel”on June 1st combined the choirs from Saint Ahab, Saint Joe, and First Baptist for more ecumenism than we’ve seen before or since.
+One mid-January day was chosen for Fahnstock’s draft horses to pull the coop on sledges to the opposite shore.
+Then, following Tennant’s drawings (on the back of an envelope), construction began in the Spring of 1913.
+Dedication of “Lakeside Chapel” on June 1st combined the choirs from Saint Ahab, Saint Joe, Asbury Methodist and First Baptist for more ecumenism than we’ve seen before or since.

-As a visual setting for Divine Service, the chapel was more than adequate.
-But its previous tenants had left an aroma that defied exorcism.
-It took little time for someone to identify Saint Ferreolus, Patron Saint of Sick Poultry, which became its popular epithet.
+As a physical setting for Divine Service, the chapel was adequate — lacking a full-immersion tank for Baptists but there was the lake.
+Its previous tenants, however, had left an aroma that defied exorcism.
+It took little time for someone to identify Saint Ferreolus, Patron Saint of Sick Poultry, who became its popular dedication.

-Services at the Chicken Chapel (another unfortunate moniker) continued into the war years; then it was called to an even higher service — a chicken coop for the war effort — and came full circle.
-In its thirty years, St Ferreolus had been something made from nothing with nothing for all.
+Services at the Chicken Chapel (another unfortunate moniker) continued into the war years, when it answered a higher patriotic calling — a chicken coop for the war effort itself — and came full circle.
+In its thirty years, St Ferreolus had been something made from nothing with nothing for everyone — and then some.